-But high ketones are not great if they are also accompanied by high blood glucose levels and/or free fatty acids.
-So, the way to make sure we are not overloading our system in our pursuit of ketosis is to ensure that our higher ketone levels are also accompanied by lower glucose levels.
+However, high ketones are not great if accompanied by high blood glucose levels and/or free fatty acids.
+So, the way to ensure we are not overloading our system in our pursuit of ketosis is to ensure that lower glucose levels also accompany our higher ketone levels.

-To help understand what this looks like in practice I plotted more than 1200 blood glucose versus ketone values in the chart below and divided them up into five groups based on their GKI value.
-The average GKI values of these groups of data points are shown on the charts (i.e. GKI = 1.5, 2.8, 4.5, 7.5 and 20).
+To help understand what this looks like in practice, I plotted more than 1200 blood glucose versus ketone values in the chart below and divided them up into five groups based on their GKI value.
+The charts show the average GKI values of these data point groups (i.e. GKI = 1.5, 2.8, 4.5, 7.5 and 20).

 The worst metabolic health is the GKI = 20 population (green dots at the bottom of the chart) with high blood glucose levels and low ketones.
 This means that glucose values are twenty times that of the ketone values.

 Meanwhile, the people with the lower glucose and the higher ketone are likely to be in a better place metabolically.
 They will be more likely to experience the positive therapeutic benefits associated with “being in ketosis”.